harmanbatheja15/course-selling-app/README.md

 # Saas Platform for Educators

+Created a course-selling platform that allows educators to register and launch their personalised platform to sell online courses.
+The system supports course management, student enrollment, and payment integration, empowering independent educators to monetize their content easily.

 ## Technologies Used:

 React, Node, Express, TypeScript, Postgres, Prisma ORM, Tailwind CSS, S3 Bucket, Razorpay Payment Gateawy